Studio and Classroom Faculty Information for Pre-College

 Cadence is the Student Information System (SIS) to keep track of student information, academic status, and grades.
 Faculty should upload student grades to Cadence by the end of each semester after the course ends.

-Rooms, Facilities, and Piano Usage for Pre-Colleage
+Rooms, Facilities, and Piano Usage for Pre-College

 Use of Studios and Rooms